englishпо-русски

 Apply styles

-Apply colour and background styles to your layers and solids according to your classname configuration passed in data attribute or options.
+Apply colour and background styles to your layers and solids according to your classname configuration passed in options.
 I’m using BEM methodology in this example.

 .fixed {